abdelkimo/or-tools/doc_sources/MANUAL/source/manual/search_primitives/basic_working1.rst

         For the juicy details, we refer the reader to chapter~\ref{manual/under_the_hood:chapter-under-the-hood}.

 Basic definitions
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 ..  only:: draft

-    We need...
+    Let's agree on some wording we will use throughout this chapter and the rest of the manual.

 Search trees
 """"""""""""
 ..  only:: draft

     A search tree [#search_tree_not_BST]_ represents the search space that the search algorithm will, implicitly or explicitly, traverse or explore if you prefer.
 Each node of the tree corresponds to a state of the search.
+Take an array of variables :math:`x[]`.
+    At one node in the search tree, we divide the search space by imposing :math:`x[i] = 2` at one branch and :math:`x[i] \neq 2` at another branch like in Figure :yref:`TOTO <chapter_under_the_hood>`.

+    sdsd :rfc-reference:`123`  et :ortools_ref:`This suchs <chapter_under_the_hood>`

     ..  [#] Not to be confused with a binary search tree (BST) used to store ordered sets.